 Everyone has bad habits, some of which we may not even been aware.
 It’s no different when it comes to your finances.
-There are small, everyday decisions that you could be making every day that are hurting you.
+There are small, everyday decisions you could be making that are hurting you.
 Check out some of the more common money habits and ways to combat them.

 NOT TRACKING SPENDING

 It’s easy to make simple purchases here and there that can start to add up over time.
 Hold yourself accountable to how you spend your money.
 Even if it seems like an insignificant purchase, like a pack of gum, write it down.
 Spending even just a few extra dollars a week can account into hundreds of dollars a year.

 GOING OUT TOO MUCH

 Do you find yourself stopping on the way to work for a coffee, then going out to grab lunch with co-workers later in the day, and finally picking up a pizza for dinner on the way home?
 You’re not alone.
 It was estimated in 2019, that a person in Utah will spend about $2,206 a year on dining out.
 This doesn’t mean you have to stop going out entirely, just use discretion and make small cuts.
 Say you go out to lunch every day and are spending anywhere from $7 to $10 per meal.
 Bringing lunch just twice a week can save you between $728 to $1040 a year.

 Take the time each week to plan meals so you don't end up throwing expired groceries away and wasting money.
 According to Business Insider, over 100 billion pounds of food is thrown away each year.
 Also, take the time to look at coupons so you can save even more money.